 will provide a vital connection for residents to walk and bike between vibrant communities within San Diego’s urban core – University Heights, North Park, Normal Heights, and Kensington-Talmadge.
-Proposed features include buffered bike lanes, neighborhood traffic circles, raised crosswalks, and traffic calming measures designed to make the streets more pleasant for everyone – people who walk, bike, work, and live there.
-View this project's fact sheet in English/En Español.
+Proposed features include buffered bike lanes, neighborhood traffic circles, raised crosswalks, and other traffic calming measures designed to make the streets more pleasant for everyone – people who bike, walk, and drive.
+View this project's fact sheet in English

-The Georgia – Meade Bikeway is one of six segments planned as part of the North Park | Mid-City Bikeways, which will add approximately 13 miles of bike boulevards and protected bikeways and connect the North Park and Mid-City neighborhoods.
-The project will help fulfill the vision laid out in the San Diego Regional Bike Plan to make riding a bike a more convenient and safer choice for everyday travel.
+The Georgia – Meade Bikeway is one of six segments planned as part of the North Park | Mid-City Bikeways, which will add approximately 12 miles of bike boulevards and protected bikeways and connect the North Park and Mid-City neighborhoods.
+The project will help fulfill the vision laid out in the San Diego Regional Bike Plan to make riding a bike a safer and more convenient choice for everyday travel.
 The North Park | Mid-City Bikeways project is a vital part of the regional bike network, GO by BIKE, and a high priority project funded through the Regional Bike Plan Early Action Program.
-The Georgia – Meade segment is currently completing the environmental and preliminary engineering phase.
-Final design is scheduled to occur in 2016 and 2017, and construction is scheduled to begin in 2017.
+The Georgia – Meade segment is currently in the construction phase and is anticipated to open to the public in 2022.

 401 B Street, Suite 800, San Diego, CA 92101